Winter

 the difference is at its maximum.
 For more information on the astronomical phenomena of the year, please consult the Almanak of the Astronomical Observatory, published by the National Geographic Institute.

-Information provided by the National Astronomical Observatory (IGN, Ministry of Transport, Mobility and Urban Agenda).
+Information provided by the National Astronomical Observatory (IGN, Ministry of Transport and Sustainable Mobility).
 Reproduction in whole or in part is authorised provided the source is acknowledged.